 This relates to profits under the Knowledge Development Box.
 For example, income from qualifying patents or computer programmes.

-Ensuring Your Business Qualifies as a Tax Resident in Ireland
+Ensuring your business qualifies as a Tax Resident in Ireland

 There are two main tests of whether a company is tax resident in Ireland.
 A company must be incorporated in Ireland and ‘centrally managed and controlled’ in Ireland.